nadrane/blog/content/_posts/2019-08-26-using-pageContext-to-optimize-gatsby-performance.md

 [Gatsby](https://www.gatsbyjs.org/) has become the de facto JavaScript static site generator because of its dedication to performance, near-infinite flexibility, and its embrace of React and GraphQL.
 Like any great tool, however, Gatsby is not without flaws.

-If your content is driven by an API, as your site grows, your Gatsby build times will likely increase with every added page.
+Gatsby allows you to build your static website by querying a GraphQL API at build time.
+If you choose this approach, as your site grows, your Gatsby build times will likely increase with every added page.
 Slow build times hinder developer workflows and make deployments cumbersome.
 In my [previous article](/a-performance-guide-to-gatsbyjs), I discussed optimizing GraphQL queries in Gatsby to decrease page load times.
 This article will focus on how GraphQL queries can be optimized to shorten ten minute or even hour-long build times to seconds.

 <!-- more -->

 ## Gatsby Templates

-The typical Gatsby configuration instructs you to create a template for each type of page on your site.
+The typical Gatsby site has a template for each page type.
 For example, you might have a page for each product your site sells and a single template to generate these pages.

 Each template has two pieces: